nixworks/public/news/2011/05/5/README.md

 ##### Prime Minister of Israel
 ### [During a visit to the United Kingdom, Israeli Prime Minister Binyamin Netanyahu says that Iranian Supreme leader Ayatollah Khamenei is the biggest threat to world peace now that Osama bin Laden has been killed. ](/news/2011/05/5/during-a-visit-to-the-united-kingdom-israeli-prime-minister-binyamin-netanyahu-says-that-iranian-supreme-leader-ayatollah-khamenei-is-the-b.md)
-_Context: Binyamin Netanyahu, father's killing, Ayatollah Khamenei, Supreme Leader, Prime Minister of Israel, Osama bin Laden_
+_Context: Osama bin Laden, Prime Minister of Israel, Binyamin Netanyahu, father's killing, Ayatollah Khamenei, Supreme Leader_

 ##### Egypt
 ### [Former Egyptian interior minister Habib al-Adli is sentenced to 12 years imprisonment on corruption charges. ](/news/2011/05/5/former-egyptian-interior-minister-habib-al-adli-is-sentenced-to-12-years-imprisonment-on-corruption-charges.md)
-_Context: Habib al-Adli, Egypt_
+_Context: Egypt, Habib al-Adli_

 ##### Sandor Kepiro
 ### [Sandor Kepiro goes on trial in Hungary for alleged war crimes during World War II while serving with the Hungarian Army in Serbia in 1942. ](/news/2011/05/5/sa-ndor-ka-c-para3-goes-on-trial-in-hungary-for-alleged-war-crimes-during-world-war-ii-while-serving-with-the-hungarian-army-in-serbia-in-194.md)